jrperlic/data-structure-tutorial/1-stack.md

 | **empty** | `if len(stack) == 0:` | O(1)*

 _*Note: The performance of these operations are based on the performance of the dynamic array.
 A linked list would also give you O(1) for the stack._

-As you can see, the overall performance of the stack is very good.

 ## Example